 - Clear your browser cache.
 I LOVE this chrome cache clearing extension.

 If the issue goes away, caching was your issue.
 Sometimes something as silly as memory can make it appear that your website is having issues when it’s not.
+When in doubt, try using your website in an incognito window or private window to verify if it was indeed a memory issue or not.

 3. Developer Console